luizcomparin/luizcomparin/README.md

-### Hello world 👋
+### Hello reader 👋

 - 🔭 My name is Luiz.
-I'm a 22-year-old front-end developer.
+I'm a 22-year-old web full-stack developer.
-- 🌱 I am passionate of Svelte and have a deep knowledge of Angular and RxJS.
+- 🌱 I am passionate of SvelteKit and have a deep knowledge of Angular and RxJS.
-- 📚 As a self-taught developer, I'm confident in my ability to adapt and learn any technology stack required for the job.
+- 📚 As a self-taught developer, I'm confident in my ability to adapt to and learn any technology stack required for the job.
 Also, I am fluent in both written and spoken English.

 ### 🛠 I'm proficient with